Long Island Federal Criminal Defense Attorney

 Long Island Lawyer Nick Oberheiden Will Protect Your License and Your Freedom

-Meet Long Island federal criminal lawyer Dr. Nick Oberheiden.
+Meet Long Island federal criminal defense lawyer Dr. Nick Oberheiden.
 Nick is one of the few lawyers nationwide that focuses his practice on federal cases (experience).
 Trained at Harvard Law School in negotiations, Nick has resolved hundreds of federal cases without his clients being criminally charged, found civilly liable, or found guilty (performance).
 To give you a representative flavor, here are a few of Nick’s recent cases:

 - Example 1: DEA Drug Diversion (Physician): No Charge.